MicrosoftDocs/fabric-docs/docs/enterprise/plan-capacity.md

 2. In the [capacity metrics app](metrics-app-compute-page.md), review the [utilization](metrics-app-compute-page.md#utilization) visual.

-3. If your capacity usage exceeds the trial capacity utilization limit, locate the timepoint where your capacity usage exceeded its utilization limit, and drill down to the [timepoint page](metrics-app-timepoint-page.md).
+3. Locate the timepoint you'd like to adjust as part of the your capacity resize, and drill down to the [timepoint page](metrics-app-timepoint-page.md).

 4. To understand which SKU you need, review these [top row visuals](metrics-app-timepoint-page.md#top-row-visuals).
     * **SKU card** - Shows the current SKU you're using.